pnp/sharing-is-caring/pnp-sic-contribution-guidance.md

 * Committing updated SPFx sample to personal GitHub forked repository using Visual Studio Code
 * Submitting the updated sample using a GitHub pull request
 * Understanding of the OfficeDevPnP sample code contribution pull request process, including how to provide a useful and accurate pull request description.
-* For each attendee, a personalized SPFx upgradeable sample will be prepared, allowing all attending to experience the Office365 CLI Project Upgrade command and the pull request process to update the sample, from start to finish.
+* For each attendee, a personalized SPFx upgrade ready sample will be prepared, allowing all attending to experience the Office365 CLI Project Upgrade command and the pull request process to update the sample, from start to finish.

 **Session Requirements:**
 * [SharePoint Framework Development Environment](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/set-up-your-development-environment)